Home -> Seniors -> CPP Retirement Pension

 The amount of your CPP pension will depend on how many years you have contributed to the Plan, and how much you have contributed.
 Your CPP pension is not affected by where you live.

-A person's CPP retirement pension is calculated as 25% of his average pensionable earnings during his contributory period.
+A person's CPP retirement pension is calculated as a percentage of their average pensionable earnings during their contributory period.
 The contributory period starts when he turns 18, or 1966, whichever is later.
-The contributory period ends when he starts collecting the pension.
+The contributory period ends when they start collecting the pension.

 You can estimate how much your CPP retirement pension will be by referring to your Statement of Contributions, which is accessible online via Service Canada.
 You can also request that the statement be mailed to you.
 The table of current monthly average and maximum rates can be found on the Service Canada website.
 You can use our CPP Retirement Pension Calculator to compare the pension you would receive at different starting dates, based on the amounts in your Statement of Contributions.
 The Quebec Pension Plan (QPP) equivalent to the statement of contributions is the Statement of Participation, which can also be accessed online, or can be mailed to you based on your online request.